 - The Otatara Peninsula

-- Bluff Hill (Motupohue)
+- 2. Bluff Hill (Motupōhue)

-- Three Sisters Ōmaui
+- 3. Three Sisters Ōmaui

-- The Bluff Dune System
+- 4. The Bluff Dune System

-- Awarua Wetlands
+- 5. Awarua Wetlands

-- New River Estuary
+- 6. New River Estuary

-- Bluff Harbour / Awarua Bay
+- 7. Bluff Harbour/Awarua Bay

-- Sandy Point Reserve
+- 8. Sandy Point Reserve

-- Oreti Beach
+- 9. Oreti Beach

-- Lake Murihiku
+- 10. Lake Murihiku.

-All these sites are delineated on the District Planning Maps and RMA Section 6(b), the NZ Coastal Policy Statement and the Regional Policy Statement for Southland all require that these be protected in the District Plan.
+All these sites are delineated on the District Planning Maps.
+The Resource Management Act 1991 Section 6(b), the New Zealand Coastal Policy Statement and the Southland Regional Policy Statement all require that these be protected in the District Plan.

-Bluff Harbour, Awarua Bay, the New River Estuary, Oreti Beach and parts of the Oreti and Waihopai Rivers are within the coastal marine area which for resource management purposes is administered by Environment Southland.
+Bluff Harbour, Awarua Bay, the New River Estuary, Oreti Beach and parts of the Oreti and Waihopai Rivers are within the coastal marine area, which for resource management purposes is administered by Environment Southland.

 Locally distinctive and valued landscapes, natural features and townscapes have also been identified.
-These are significant in the local context, as opposed to "outstanding" in the national context.
+These are significant in the local context, as opposed to 'outstanding' in the national context.

-The spiritual values and stories of tangata whenua and the sense of belonging, and heritage values that flow from them are embedded in the landscape.
+The spiritual values and stories of tangata whenua and the sense of belonging, and heritage values that flow from them, are embedded in the landscape.

-Land use activities development and redevelopment could significantly and adversely affect these features, landscapes and townscapes.
+Land use activities, development and redevelopment could significantly and adversely affect these features, landscapes and townscapes.